cplmakerlab/cplmakerlab.github.io/_site_pages/materials.md

 ### Approved Lasercutting Materials

 The following table shows which materials are safe to cut with a laser.
-Some materials are dangerous to cut and can release toxic fumes or can catch fire\!
+Some materials are dangerous to cut and can release toxic fumes or can catch fire\!<br>*Note: Material dimensions must be less than 20"x12".*

 | Wood | *Most untreated hardwoods, softwoods up to 1/4" thick (1/8" is recommended).
 Thin plywood is ok but does not cut as well due to glue layers.* |
 | Plastics | *Acrylic ([cast or extruded](https://www.acmeplastics.com/cast-vs-extruded){: target="_blank" rel="noopener"}) up to 1/4" thick (1/8" recommended), Mylar sheets* |